 Recently Chinese automaker JAC has hinted its intent on launching electric vehicles in Pakistan.
 Other than JAC, various other Chinese automakers are also preparing to introduce their EVs in our country.
 Bear in mind China is currently the largest producer of electric cars in the world.

 Furthermore, the government of Pakistan in April 2018 announced some facilitation measures to encourage the use of electric vehicles in the country.
-The government announced customs duty on electric vehicles import to be decreased to 25% from the existing 50% in addition to exemption from regulatory duty of 15%.
-Withdrawal of 16% customs duty on charging stations for electric vehicles was also announced by Finance Minister Dr. Miftah Ismail during the unveiling of the budget for FY 2018-19.
+The government announced customs duty on electric vehicle imports to be decreased to 25% from the existing 50% in addition to exemption from regulatory duty of 15%.
+The withdrawal of 16% customs duty on charging stations for electric vehicles was also announced by Finance Minister Dr. Miftah Ismail during the unveiling of the budget for FY 2018-19.

 Related: Rahmat Group to Establish Electric Vehicle Complex at Nooriabad